Viewing tips: Geminids meteor shower peaks this week

 It can take more than 20 minutes for your eyes to adjust to the dark, so at the very least, you should plan to stay outside for an hour.
 Avoid looking at your phone or other light, bright objects as well.

-As for when to watch, the meteor shower should get going between 9 and 10 p.m.
-CT Tuesday with some of the best action occurring around 2 a.m.
-CT Wednesday, NASA explains.
-If you don’t want to stay up that late, however, you should still be able to see bright meteors streak across the sky with the shower set to peak at 6 a.m.
-CT Wednesday.
+As for when to watch, the meteor shower should get going between 10 and 11 p.m.
+ET Tuesday with some of the best action occurring around 3 a.m.
+ET Wednesday, NASA explains.
+If you don’t want to stay up that late, however, you should still be able to see bright meteors streak across the sky with the shower set to peak at 7 a.m.
+ET Wednesday.

 The great thing about meteor showers is you don’t need any special equipment, just your eyes, the open sky, and probably some warm blankets.